karlyndiary/Restaurant-Ratings-Analysis/README.md

 ### Dining Insights:
 - How does the availability of parking correlate with restaurant price levels?
 ```
-16 restaurants prices that have high prices have parking available and three restaurants have valet parking available, and one have public parking and five restaurants dont have parking available.
-Medium priced restaurants and low priced restaurants dont have valet parking while some of the other restaurants do have public parking and parking available and some dont have parking available.
+Out of the 16 high-priced restaurants, 16 have parking available, with 3 offering valet parking, 1 providing public parking, and 5 lacking any parking options.
+Medium and low-priced restaurants do not offer valet parking; however, some provide public parking or have parking available, while others do not have parking available at all.
 ```
 - What is the distribution of restaurants by state?
 ```
-San Luis Potosí has a 84 restaurants, while morelos and tamaulipas have 23 restaurants each which is one the lower end of the count.
+San Luis Potosí has 84 restaurants, whereas Morelos and Tamaulipas each have 23 restaurants.
 ```
-- How do restaurant franchises compare to non-franchises in terms of consumer ratings
+- How do restaurant franchises compare to non-franchises in terms of consumer ratings?
 ```
+The majority of the restaurants are non-franchises, and they are equally distributed across three rating categories: unsatisfactory, satisfactory, and highly satisfactory.
+A small portion of the restaurants are franchises, and they are also equally distributed across the same three rating categories.
 ```
 - What are consumers' preferred cuisines based on their demographic profiles?
 ```
+Mexican cuisine is the most preferred, followed by American cuisine.
 ```

 ### Hospitality Insights: